dellaert/19F-4476/proj1.md

 <center>
     <img src="images/proj1/hybrid_image.jpg">
     <br>
-    Look at the image on from very close, then from far away.
+    Look at the image from very close, then from far away.
     <br><br>
 </center>